 - The Museum is a large building with lots to see and do.
 If you’re teacher-guided we recommend you stay at least two hours.
-If you’re doing a two-hour facilitated program, you will appreciate an extra hour for free exploration, so you may want to stay for three hours.
+If you’re doing a two-hour Museum-guided program, you will appreciate an extra hour for free exploration, so you may want to stay for three hours.

 Can students bring their bags into the Museum?

 - To protect the Museum’s collection, we do not allow backpacks, food or drink in our galleries.
 We prefer that students leave their bags on the bus.
 If that is not possible, limited bin space is available.
-Water and medications may be carried into the galleries in small bags that are available from the Cloakroom.
+Water and medications may be carried into the galleries in small bags that are available from the Information Desk.